s-oshitade/tinyapp/README.md

 * Further refactoring and testing of helper functions

 ## Acknowledgement
-Credit to the community of intructors and mentors at Lighthouse Labs for providing necessary guidance in the course of this project.
+Credit to the community of instructors and mentors at Lighthouse Labs for providing necessary guidance in the course of this project.

 ## License
 This project is open source and available under the MIT license.